peschee/probe-match-verifier/public/HOWTO.md

       </tr>
     </table>

-   User can **download** these **8-bit** patch sets for [FULL](./patches/Probe-Match%208b%20%28FULL%29.csv) or [LEGAL](./patches/Probe-Match%208b%20%28LEGAL%29.csv).

-   When using this tool, we suggest not using Patch Scale Extended.
-Patch Scale Extended uses Legal Range values for matching `224` but requires additional `255` patch to save the profile.

-3. Save this profile
+3. 💾 Save this profile

-4. Locate the reference meter profile (`.bpd`) as well as the profile saved from the manual measurements (`.bcs`).
+4. 📁 Locate the reference meter profile (`.bpd`) as well as the profile saved from the manual measurements (`.bcs`).

    `.bcs` files are usually found in `C:\Users\USERNAME\AppData\Roaming\ColourSpace\ColourSpaces`